CigarsSmoker/Clone/About-disinformation.md

 #### Notes

-It may happens some images or CSS are pulled from the browser cache (I know it happens in Chromium), in which case uMatrix won't block these: the primary purpose of uMatrix is to strictly block **network requests**.
+It may happen some images or CSS are pulled from the browser cache (I know it happens in Chromium), in which case uMatrix won't block these: the primary purpose of uMatrix is to strictly block **network requests**.
 No network requests are performed when pulling from the cache.